pauljickling/notes/devops/servers/apache.md

 Traditionally, Apache was configured via the `httpd.conf` file.
 However typically this configuration is broken up into multiple, smaller config files.
 In the standard Ubuntu build, for example, there is instead the `apache2.conf` file that manages all the smaller config files, and there is no `httpd.conf` file.

 Content directories contain the `.htaccess` file that allow configuration changes on a per directory basis.
 They are typically used by users that do not have system-wide access to a server.

+Apache has two directories related to site configuration, `sites-available` and `sites-enabled`.
+As an administrator you should modify the config files in `sites-available` and the `sites-enabled` directory will automatically update with necessary changes after a server restart.

 ## Running as a Process